ArminKardan/quickengine/1-12-qe-front-globals-changeenduser-image.md

 ### 📝 Notes

-- Available only in `xwebsite` blocks.
+- Available only in `XWebsite` blocks.
 - Requires the user to be logged in (`z.enduser` must be truthy).
 - The `image` value must be a valid image URL.
 - On success, `json.code === 0`; handle other responses with `log()` and `alerter()` for proper user feedback.